automl/pynisher/README.md

 ```

 The support for passing a `logger` to `Pynisher` has also been removed.
 The only diagnostics
-information is in the form of prints to `stderr` when a limiting processes fail.
+information that would have been sent to the logger is not communicated with prints to `stderr`.
+These diagnostic messages only occur when an attempt to limit resources failed
 This can be captured or disabled as above.

 Any other kind of issue will raise an exception with relevant information.

 The support for checking `exit_status` was removed and the success of a pynisher process can